ktaranov/sqlserver-kit/SSMS/SSMS_Tips.md

 The splitter bar allows you to view one session with two panes.
 You can scroll in each pane independently.
 You can also edit in both the top and bottom pane.

 ![Splitting the Query Window](/SSMS/SSMS_Tips/splitting_the_query_window.gif)

+Also you can view some very useful features like annotations and Map mode, detailed instruction here: [SSMS Tip #1: Annotations and Map Mode for Vertical Scroll Bar]

+Annotations show the relative position of certain aspects of the script, such as errors, changes, etc.
+There are four types of annotations, the first three of which are shown in their own columns on the left side of the scroll bar:

+ - "Changes" are show in yellow (unsaved) and green (saved).
+These occupy the left column.
+ - "Marks" are shown in maroon (Breakpoints) and black (Bookmarks).
+These occupy the left column.
+ - "Errors" are shown in red.
+These occupy the right column.
+ - "Caret Position" is a thin, blue line going horizontally across the scroll bar.
+This represents the line of the script that the cursor is on.

 <a id="17"></a>